David Story, Online Piano Lessons from Toronto

 • scoring what we hear

-Some folks have it easier here than others, but I can confidently say I started with a tin-ear and over time developed it to a remarkably high degree.
+Some folks have it easier here than others, but I can confidently say that as a kid I started with a tin-ear, but over time, with practice I developed a high degree of skill.

 I can help you too.